Last updated on November 6, 2022

 Switzerland not only has a long history of watchmaking, but it also has a reputation for remaining neutral during times of conflict.
 During the Reformation in continental Europe during the 16th century, many people were forced to flee their homelands.
 Included amongst these refugees were French Huguenot watchmakers who fled the violence in their home country and settled in Switzerland, where society and industry remained relatively stable.
 Most of them moved to the city of Geneva.
 This sudden influx of skilled watchmakers from France transformed the Swiss watchmaking industry.

 Additionally, Switzerland was not totally free of the effects of the Reformation.
-John Calvin, a religious reformer, well known for both his controversial views and austere standards of living.
+John Calvin, a religious reformer, was well known for both his controversial views and austere standards of living.
 Apparently, Calvin issued an edict that banned citizens from wearing jewellery.
 Obviously, the goldsmiths faced financial ruin with no way of plying their trade.
 However, watches were the only item of jewellery still permitted to be worn, so the goldsmiths decided to turn their attention to the art of watchmaking for which there was a steadily increasing demand.

 Swiss watch industry

-The Swiss goldsmiths, in partnership with the French Huguenot watchmakers, reinvented the watchmaking.
+The Swiss goldsmiths, in partnership with the French Huguenot watchmakers, reinvented the watchmaking process.
 Together they were able to combine aesthetics and precision.
 This was the birth of the world-renowned Swiss watchmaking industry.
 The austere rules were finally relaxed in Geneva in the late 16th century.
 Before the change in the rules, watchmaking in Switzerland had a reputation for being refined, skilled, and high-quality.
 When the laws were relaxed, watch designs became even more elaborate and luxurious.

-The Swiss watchmakers grew, refined, and developed the watchmaking industry in ways that were fundamentally different from their counterparties in elsewhere in Europe.
+The Swiss watchmakers grew, refined, and developed the watchmaking industry in ways that were fundamentally different from their counterparties elsewhere in Europe.
 Unlike English watchmakers, the Swiss watchmakers developed a decentralized approach to watchmaking.
 Additionally, they embraced mass production processes.
 This made the Swiss watchmakers more agile, quicker and fostered a sense of enhanced creativity within the industry.

 Daniel Jeanrichard, (1665 – 1741) was an innovative goldsmith, who was the first to apply the division of labour to the watchmaking industry in the early 1700s.
 Prior to this point, almost all watchmaking was done in-house with a watchmaker creating the entire timepiece.